 - If you get a sketchy or uneasy feeling about a person or place, get away from that person or place immediately.
 If you feel you’re in danger, don’t worry about making a kind, nice, or politically correct exit from a creepy person or bad situation — Just get away ASAP.

 - Don’t keep your phone, keys, wallet, passport, or anything valuable in your back pocket.

 - Learn some basic Spanish.
 If you can’t learn it, save this infographic as an image on your phone so you have something to use even if you’re off-WiFi.

 - Take all of your belongings into the bathroom with you, rather than asking a cafe/bar neighbor to watch your things.
-This is annoying, for sure, but it works to not get your stuff stolen.

 - Don’t wear flashy clothes, expensive jewelry, designer sunglasses, etc.

 - Keep some cash in your pocket so you don’t have to pull your whole wallet out every time you need to pay.